MANILA, Philippines – The Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) releases the latest weather update.

 Wind and Coastal Water Conditions

-Luzon will experience moderate to strong winds moving from the east to the northeast.
-The condition of its coastal water will be moderate to rough (1.2 to 4.0 meters).
+Luzon and the eastern sections of Visayas and Mindanao will experience moderate to strong winds moving from the northeast to the north.
+The condition of its coastal water will be moderate to rough (2.5 to 4.5 meters).

-Visayas and Mindanao can also expect moderate to strong winds from the southeast to the northeast, with moderate to rough coastal water conditions (2.1 to 4.0 meters).
+The rest of Visayas and Mindanao will have moderate to strong wind conditions, and their direction will be from northeast to southwest.
+These areas can expect moderate to rough coastal water conditions (1.2 to 4.0 meters).

 Temperature and Relative Humidity